tiemka14/xmas-IMAGDRESSING/README.md

 3) Download the model from Hugging Face:

-The code (`app/model.py`) uses a checkpoint named `IMAGDressing/IMAGDressing`.
-To download or use the model in your setup, you can:
+The code (`app/model.py`) now uses VITON-HD.
+To run with the VITON-HD pre-trained checkpoints, download them from the VITON-HD Google Drive and place them in `/opt/VITON-HD/checkpoints/` (or set environment variables as appropriate).
+To run VITON-HD tests directly use their `test.py` script in the `VITON-HD` repo.

 - Use the HuggingFace Hub `from_pretrained` API in code (requires `huggingface_hub` and to accept terms on the model page):
 	```python